ibm-cloud-docs/containers/cs_cluster.md

 ## Configuring cluster logging
 {: #cs_logging}

 Logs help you troubleshoot issues with your clusters and apps.
 Sometimes, you might want to send logs to a specific location for processing or long-term storage.
-On a Kubernetes cluster in {{site.data.keyword.containershort_notm}}, you can enable log forwarding for your cluster and choose where your logs are forwarded.
+On a Kubernetes cluster in {{site.data.keyword.containershort_notm}}, you can enable log forwarding for your cluster and choose where your logs are forwarded. **Note**: Log forwarding is supported only for standard clusters.
 {:shortdesc}

 ### Viewing logs